antonmaenpaa/user-based-content/README.md

 # Blogposts

-A simple application where u can create user, login and add your own blogposts, edit and delete.
+A simple application where u can create user, login and add, edit and delete your own blogposts.

 Created with React using vanilla javascript.